shreyansh26/Worldlink/README.md

 Worldlink
 =========

-A social networking website using the *Django framework*.
+A social networking new website using the *Django framework*.

-Features include -
+Features included are given below -
 1. Authentication (Including social logins)
 2. Newsfeed
 3. Profile page